What is Giardia?

 How is giardiasis diagnosed and treated?

-If you think you have giardiasis, see your health care provider for testing, advice and treatment.
+If you think you have giardiasis, speak with your health care provider for testing, advice and treatment.
 You may be asked to submit a stool sample for testing.
-Giardia can be difficult to detect so you may have to submit more than 1 sample.
+Giardia can be difficult to detect, so you may have to submit more than 1 sample.

 Some Giardia infections get better without treatment.
 Your health care provider will decide if treatment with anti-parasitic medication is necessary.